chrede88/L1nkr/README.md

 ### Custom Link Icons
 Users can provide their own icons by placing a `.svg` image in `./assets/icons/` in their own repo.
 Creating folders when necessary.
 The image should be as square as possible for the best result.
 Don't use spaces in the filename!
+Find all current icons [here](https://github.com/chrede88/L1nkr/tree/main/assets/icons).
 The background color will be the tailwind color `bg-indigo-500` (#6366f1) unless another color is specified.
 This can be done by placing the following css snippet in `./assets/css/custom.css`:

 ```css